shawngmc/desk-commander/README.md

 Especially with multiple monitors, flexibility is useful.
 I eventually want to find a good Matrix switch.

 ### Why not use a DisplayPort switch?
-They are ery rare outside of KVMs, and they tend to be feature limited.
+They are very rare outside of KVMs, and they tend to be feature limited.

 ### Why not just use an external HDMI switch alone?
 My monitors (and many others) only have [HDMI 2.0](https://en.wikipedia.org/wiki/HDMI#Version_comparison), which can only do 2K@144Hz in SDR.
 For 4K, higher refresh rates, and HDR, you need HDMI 2.1 (with up to 48Gbps bandwidth) or DP 1.4+.